-Can you listen to this song and not think of my sweet baby James?
+Can you listen to this song and not think of my sweet baby JF?
 The line "with ten miles behind me and ten thousand more to go" still makes me cry.
-It helped express my exhaustion when James was still in the NICU and we weren't sure who or what he'd be.
+It helped express my exhaustion when JF was still in the NICU and we weren't sure who or what he'd be.

 My family has gone through a lot in this last year.
-We are so grateful and joyful to have James and to have him healthy and happy.
+We are so grateful and joyful to have JF and to have him healthy and happy.

 I thought I would repost what I wrote here a year ago today.
 I was trying to be strong and confident when I wrote it, but when I read it now I can see that it is full of fear.
 The beginning of those ten thousand miles have looked very different than I thought they might.

 After an 8 hour labor I gave birth to James Fulton at 1:48am on Thursday, September 16th - my younger brother's birthday.
 James weighed 9lbs 12oz.
 The labor was the best I've ever had.
 My water broke while on a walk around the neighborhood with Travis - right in front of the AC church during their Wednesday night service.
 My apologies!!!

 James is a family name on my side, my bil's middle name, and one of my patron's - I was born on St. James the Greater's feast day.
 Fulton, of course, is for the great Archbishop Fulton Sheen.